ntaylor0000/google-data-analytics-professional-certificate/8 - Google Data Analytics Capstone: Complete a Case Study/Case Study 1: How does bike-share navigate speedy success/Case Study 1.md

 **Data Sources:**

-For this analysis, we'll be using Cyclistic’s historical trip data, which covers the last 12 months of bike rides.
+This analysis uses Cyclistic’s historical trip data, covering the past 12 months of bike rides.
 The data was provided by Motivate International Inc. and is publicly available and licensed for use in this case study.
-While Cyclistic is a fictional, the data is structured in a way that allows us to explore bike usage without any real-world privacy concerns.
+While Cyclistic is fictional, the data is structured to allow analysis of bike usage without any real-world privacy concerns.
 The data has been anonymized and does not include any personally identifiable information (PII).

 **Data Collection:**